The Ultimate Guide to Buying or Selling with Real Estate Agents in San Diego

 Contracts are, well, pretty confusing.

 The last thing any potential do-it-yourself seller wants to do is incorrectly submit or file forms regarding the sale of the home.
-The National Association of Realtors reported that the number of homeowners attempting to sell on their own has been falling in recent years.
-It has recently been the lowest since the association began tracking what they call FSBOs (For Sale By Owner) in 1981.
+The National Association of Realtors reported in 2015 that the number of homeowners attempting to sell on their own has fallen by 8 percent.
+This is the lowest low since the association has been tracking what they call FSBOs (For Sale By Owner) in 1981.

-Not surprisingly, the NAR likes the trend, and chalks it up to a more challenging real estate environment, as well as more federal laws requiring additional disclosure as well as HUD’s already tough scrutiny to ward off housing discrimination.
+Not surprisingly, the NAR likes the trend, and chalks it up to a more challenging real estate environment post-crash, as well as more federal laws requiring additional disclosure as well as HUD’s already tough scrutiny to ward off housing discrimination.

 “Selling a home requires more disclosures and legal requirements than ever before,” said Adam DeSanctis, a spokesman for the Washington, D.C.-based NAR.
 “Managing the appraisal process, inspections and buyer qualifications has become more complicated in a tougher credit market, adding to the already intricate transaction process,’” he explained in an interview with MarketWatch in 2016.